-Chartered Psychologist, MSc Occupational Psychology, ILM level Seven Executive Coach, Level A + B (intermediate) Psychometric Testing, PRINCE 2 Practitioner
+Chartered Psychologist, MSc Occupational Psychology, ILM level Seven Executive Coach, ILM Level Seven Coaching Supervisor, Level A + B (intermediate) Psychometric Testing, APM Practitioner, PRINCE 2 Practitioner

 Editor – ‘The Coaching Psychologist: The Coaching Psychology Publication for Europe’